 South First Street is the younger, quieter sister to South Congress.
 Unlike SoCo, which was once a major highway through Austin and now attracts throngs of visitors (tourists AND locals!) every single day, South First has never been quite as popular of a destination.
 The sidewalks are a little smaller, the street is narrower, and there aren’t as many densely packed shops and restaurants.

-But if we’re looking at quality over quantity, I’m hoping to change your mind about this little street’s worth.
+But if we’re looking at quality over quantity, I’m hoping to change your mind about this little street’s worth by rounding up all of the great places to eat on South First street in Austin.
 After all, South First is one of the three major North/South streets in Austin (SoCo and S Lamar are the other two), and its traffic, high-rise apartment development, and selection of beautiful restaurants are making it scream ‘LOOK AT ME!’

 One of Austin’s favorite (and most instagram-able) restaurants!
 This darling French/Vietnamese cottage serves breakfast every day of the week (be sure to order a croissant) and some of the best bowls of pho you’ll find in town.

-NOT the place to go if you’re on a diet… These donuts are no joke!
+NOT the place to go if you’re trying to be even remotely healthy… These donuts are no joke!
 They’re the size of my face and covered in all sorts of crazy toppings.
 My favorites are the Mama’s Cake (Yellow Cake Batter Filling With Chocolate Fudge Icing) and the popular Fat Elvis (Grilled Bananas & Bacon With Peanut Butter Icing & Honey).

 Ooh, how I adore this place!
-I can’t even count the number of times I’ve been for breakfast, lunch, and dinner!
+I can’t even count the number of times I’ve been for breakfast tacos, lunch, and dinner!
 Chow down on wood-grilled chicken, homemade tortillas, rice, beans, grilled vegetables, and yummy salads for a satisfying and healthy meal.